Dendrocnide cordata

-Dendrocnide cordata, the stinger, is a species of flowering plant in the nettle family Urticaceae, native to the Bismarck Archipelago, the Lesser Sunda Islands, New Guinea, and Queensland.
+Dendrocnide cordata, the stinger, is a species of flowering plant in the nettle family Urticaceae, native to the Bismarck Archipelago, the Lesser Sunda Islands and New Guinea.
 It is a rainforest tree reaching 10 m, with irritating hairs on its large leaves.

+The name has been misapplied in the past to some occurrences of D. moroides and D. cordifolia in Queensland.